stevejoluc/stevejoluc.github.io/docs/index.md

     * OpenTelemetry :material-telescope:

 #### Homelab
 Creating and expanding on my homelab has been extremely rewarding to me.
-Not only has it increased my understanding of Networking, it also allows me to continue to learn about new technology.
+Not only has it increased my understanding of networking, it also allows me to continue to learn about new technology.

 !!! cite ""
     **Homelab**: